Former Rector Magnificus & Chairman of the Executive Board/Professor emeritus Private Law

 Stolker is a member of the Editorial Board of the legal series Tekst & Commentaar and editor-in-chief of the loose-leaf publication Onrechtmatige Daad.
 He also writes for both publications.

 Over the course of his career, Stolker has held a wide range of administrative positions.
 From 1997 he was Professor-Director of the E.M.
 Meijers Institute for Legal Research at the Leiden Faculty of Law, and subsequently, from 2001, was Vice-Dean responsible for research.
 He was Dean of the Leiden Faculty of Law from 2005 to 2011.
 He has held numerous academic (NWO), societal and policy positions.
 From 2011 to 2016 he was a member of the Board of Governors of the Research Foundation – Flanders (FWO).
-He is a member of the Supervisory Board of the National Museum of World Cultures (comprising the Museum of Ethnology, the Tropical Museum and the Africa Museum), and is also chairman of the General Assembly of Presidents, the informal consultation between the fourteen chairman of the Dutch universities.
+He is a member of the Supervisory Board of the National Museum of World Cultures (comprising the Museum of Ethnology, the Tropical Museum and the Africa Museum).

 In February 2016 Stolker was appointed as a member of the Koninklijke Hollandsche Maatschappij der Wetenschappen (Royal Holland Society of Sciences and Humanities).